CRR257/AirlineApp/README.md

 User can see the passengers who checked in, not checked in and all passengers.
 User can add a passenger.

-In each passenger, user can select the user and see their information, edit the passenger's name, remove the passenger or make the check in for the users not checked in.
+In each passenger can edit in the same component the passenger's name, remove the passenger or make the check in for the users not checked in.
+If user select a passenger, they can edit more fields of their information (name, check in, check in date and luggage.
+ID must not change)

 ## Instrucions to run the project